Dallas62/catch-it/README.md

-# catch-it
+# Catch-It

-A bug catcher for browser
+A bug catcher for browser.